 Cost: $7 per person ages 2 and over ($1 off with donation of canned good)

-Location: Mount Diablo High School, 2450 Grant St., Concord
+Location: Mount Diablo High School, 2450 Grant St., Concord, CA

 Carnaval – San Francisco

-Join in with the more than 400,000 people who are expected to attend this event that includes dancing, drumming, live music, brilliant costumes, delicious food and artistry.
-The grand parade is Sunday at 9:30 a.m. and begins at the corner of 24th and Bryant streets, then proceeds west to Mission Street, heads north on Mission to 17th Street, turns east on 17th Street and concludes at South Van Ness Avenue.
-Watch a brilliant procession of contingents, most of which will feature beautifully adorned floats depicting rich multicultural themes and featuring performers who engage and entertain the crowds.
+San Francisco’s 40th annual Carnaval celebration is shaping up to be a party like no other.
+Over 400,000 people are expected to line in the streets to enjoy dancing, drumming, live music, brilliant costumes, delicious food and artistry.
+Don’t miss the Grand Parade, which kicks off on Sunday at 9:30 a.m.
+The parade begins at the corner of 24th and Bryant streets, then proceeds west to Mission Street, heads north on Mission to 17th Street, turns east on 17th Street and concludes at South Van Ness Avenue.
+The spectacular costumes and floats will take your breath away, and the infectious samba rhythms will have your whole family dancing in the streets.

-Location: Harrison Street between 16th and 24th streets, San Francisco.
+Location: Harrison Street between 16th and 24th streets, San Francisco, CA

 San Ramon Art & Wind Festival – San Ramon